Microflow/AbraxasAEther/README.md

 https://www.youtube.com/watch?v=5u2M-Jx8osg

+### The Giving Block.
+48 Minute Roundtable Primer on NFT's

 Raise money for each project separately, for extreme transparency and clarity.

-### N-Prize
+## N-Prize

-For the N-Prize, set up two separate funds:
+For the N-Prize, we'll setup two separate funds:

 ##### One for admin-costs (a small amount of money).

 ##### Two, a larger fund for the N-Prize itself.
 We will use open source, public accounting.

-ONE HUNDRED PERCENT of N-Prize funds will go towards the recipients, and * none for us * .
+ONE HUNDRED PERCENT of N-Prize funds will go towards the recipients.
+None will go to us.
+How will we pay admin costs?

 We will pay minimal admin, development and travel costs with any admin-cost-fund donations.

+Two separate fundraises makes the process as transparent as possible.

+## ~O~

 ### List of FORUMS and Meetups